 Explore Normandy France By Car:

 One of the best ways to truly see Normandy, France is by car.
-This gives you the flexibility to visit small villages and hidden beaches, and follow twisting roads through the French countryside.
+A car gives you the flexibility to visit small, charming towns, and hidden beaches, and follow twisting roads through the French countryside.

-Rent your car in France to experience the best of Normandy.
+Rent your car in France to experience the best things to do in Normandy.

 Get To Normandy France By Air: